AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 start();
 ```

-When the user clicks the Create button, the parameters from the UI are properly collected, passed to `addGrid()` in the Authoring Sandbox, and logged.
+When the user clicks the Create button, the parameters from the UI are properly collected, passed to `addGrid()` in the Document Sandbox, and logged.
 So far, so good, the Communication API does its job.

 ![](images/grids-addon-console.png)